 “Not only do business leaders get to know the status of their network performance and security at all times, but when an incident happens, the real-time alerting allows for faster incident response,” said Pieter VanIperen, founder and managing partner of PWV Consultants.

 Businesses need to resolve incidents as soon as they arise, however big or small they appear to be.
 For example, it may seem obvious to resolve a data breach or a cyberattack immediately, but even something as seemingly inconsequential as a slow-loading website or an abundance of 404 web pages can severely impact your business.
 Monitoring your network in real time can help you catch these incidents as soon as they occur and respond immediately.

 “Faster incident response means faster mitigation, which means less loss to the company,” VanIperen added.

 Monitoring your network can increase employee productivity.
 For example, using real-time monitoring to optimize your network performance can enable your team to send company emails, work on projects and collaborate with colleagues more efficiently.
 You can also use real-time monitoring to track employee data transfer and protect any sensitive information they may be working with.

-Up-to-date knowledge on how your network is being used can ultimately save you money.
-Instead of overspending on advanced software or unnecessary site speeds, you can gain a bird's-eye view of the exact technology and support you need.
+Up-to-date knowledge of your network’s use can ultimately save you money.
+Instead of overspending on advanced software or unnecessary site speeds, you can gain a bird’s-eye view of the exact technology and support you need.
 An optimized network can also help you make money, primarily if you work in e-commerce.